vitiral/artifact/README.md

 [![Build Status](https://travis-ci.org/vitiral/rst.svg?branch=master)](https://travis-ci.org/vitiral/rst)
-# rst: requirements as easy as abc
+# rst: the requirements tracking tool made for developers
 **rst** is a [requirements tracking](https://en.m.wikipedia.org/wiki/Software_requirements_specification) tool made for developers.
 It is an acronym for "Requirements, Specifications and Tests".